-Students with unique concerns, or first year students interested in Open Housing, who would like to receive information about all options available in on-grounds housing, should contact the Assistant Director of Assignments, Countess Hughes, at email@example.com or 434-924-3314 for support and assistance.
+Students with housing concerns, or first year students who would like to receive information about all options available in on-grounds housing, should contact the Assistant Director of Assignments, Countess Hughes, at email@example.com or 434-924-3314 for support and assistance.

 Counseling and Mental Health Support

 HELPLine is an anonymous, confidential telephone service serving the residents of Charlottesville, Albemarle County and the University of Virginia.
 We are a student-run, student-operated program, staffed entirely of volunteers, affiliated with Madison House.
 Visit the HELPLine website for more info.